 How To Get To Kempton Park

-- Car – Kempton Park can be found on the A308 between Sunbury-on-Thames and Hampton Court, less than a mile from Junction 1 of the M3.
+- Car – can be found on the A308 between Sunbury-on-Thames and Hampton Court, less than a mile from Junction 1 of the M3.
 Limited free parking is available but once it fills, you can expect to pay around £5 for a space.
 The info for your sat nav is Staines Road, East Middlesex, TW16 5AQ

-- Train – The easiest way to get to Kempton Park Racecourse is by train, because the course has an on-site railway station!
+- Train – the easiest way to get to Kempton Park Racecourse is by train because the course has an on-site railway station!
 Kempton Park Station is 200yds from the course’s north entrance, and trains run every half hour from London Waterloo.

 - Bus – coaches and shuttle buses run from the nearby BP site, 10 minutes away, on major event days.

 Most racegoers choose to stay in London when attending Kempton Park but if you’d prefer to be closer to the action, there are still options available.